pritamnikam/rag-langchain-architecture/README.md

-# RAG with LangChain: In-Depth Architecture Examples
+# Retrieval-Augmented Generation (RAG) with LangChain: Hands-On Examples

-This project demonstrates two practical approaches for Retrieval-Augmented Generation (RAG) using Python:
+Welcome to a practical, educational repository for learning and experimenting with Retrieval-Augmented Generation (RAG) architectures using Python and [LangChain](https://python.langchain.com/).
+This project includes:
-- **TF-IDF Embedding + NearestNeighbors**: Classic local vectorization and retrieval.
+- Classic and modern retrieval pipelines
-- **OpenAI Embedding API + NearestNeighbors**: Modern semantic search using OpenAI's embedding models.

-Both examples show how to build a simple vector database and perform document retrieval, laying the foundation for more advanced RAG systems or LangChain integrations.
+- End-to-end RAG with OpenAI LLMs
+- A beginner-friendly Streamlit demo
+- Docker support for easy reproducibility

+## Project Goals
+- **Learn** about RAG architectures, vector search, and prompt engineering
+- **Experiment** with code for embeddings, retrieval, and LLM integration
+- **Prototype** your own RAG pipelines and web demos

+---

 ## Project Structure
 - `01-embeddings-tf-idf.py`: TF-IDF vectorization and retrieval demo (no API key needed).